JeffIrwin/syntran/README.md

 Be careful with integer overflow.
 For example, `2000000000 + 2000000000` will overflow silently and without warning.
-If you expect large values, cast at leats one of the operands up to `i64`.
+If you expect large values, cast at least one of the operands up to `i64`.

 ## Comments